RakhithJK/dbeaver-dbeaver-wiki/Visual-Query-Builder.md

  **To visualize table connections:**
 1. Open **Visual Quiery Builder**.
-2. Drug and drop  tables from the **Database Navigator** pane into the **Visual Query Builder** field.
+2. Drag and drop  tables from the **Database Navigator** pane into the **Visual Query Builder** field.
 All the connections existing between the tables will be shown automatically.

 **To create a connection between the tables:**
 1. Drag and drop  tables from **Database Navigator** pane into the **Visual Query Builder** field.